• States

 This national park is home to hikes, freshwater springs, caves, and the historic Alley Mill.

 Red barn with waterwheel at national parks in the Midwest.
+The article is about national parks in the Midwest.

 Saint Croix National Scenic Riverway, Wisconsin